-Loss of critical winter ranges to development is the highest cause of loss of mule deer habitat in the Morgan/South Rich unit.
+Loss of critical winter ranges to development is the highest cause of loss of mule deer habitat in the Morgan/South Rich Unit.
 The loss of sagebrush and other browse species on the remaining winter range is important when considering habitat quality.
-Contributing factors to the loss of browse species such as the impact of the increase in weedy species, particularly annual grasses, juniper expansion, lack of browse regeneration and other variables are all of a concern in the habitat management of the Morgan/South Rich Unit.
+Contributing factors to the loss of browse species such as the impact of the increase in weedy species, particularly annual grasses, juniper expansion, lack of browse regeneration and other variables are all of a concern in the habitat management of the

+Morgan/South Rich Unit.

 To address the direct loss of habitat, efforts will be made towards the protection and conservation of remaining mule deer habitat.
 Efforts must be made to work with counties, cities, private landowners and federal agencies to maintain and protect critical and existing winter range from future losses.
 Through existing partnerships and developing new conservation partners efforts are being made to identify and prioritize critical habitat areas.
+Efforts to develop conservation easements and possible DWR acquisitions is important to maintain critical habitat for mule deer.
 Conservation easements will be an important part of this effort.
 Other conservation efforts are ongoing throughout the unit.